conda-forge/conda-smithy/README.md

 3. Commit and push all changes

 Optionally one can commit the changes automatically with `conda-smithy` version `1.4.1+`.
-To do this just use the `--commit`/`-c` option.
-By default this will open an editor to make a commit.
+To do this, use the `--commit`/`-c` option.
+By default, this will open an editor to make a commit.
 It will provide a default commit message and show the changes to be added.
 If you wish to do this automatically, please just use `--commit auto`/`-c auto` and it will use the stock commit message.